Revolutionized-IoT2/.github/profile/README.md

 # Revolutionized-IoT2
 Welcome to Revolutionized-IoT2 (RIoT2), a generic and scalable platform designed to run virtually any Internet of Things (IoT) scenario.
 It's not merely another HomeAssistant, but a versatile tool that can help control your smart home among many other applications.

-Beyond the core MQTT/orchestrator/node model, RIoT2 now also includes native [Matter](https://csa-iot.org/all-solutions/matter/) smart-home protocol support, an optional workflow-engine backend (Elsa), a time-series connector for Grafana/InfluxDB, and a mobile companion app.
+Beyond the core MQTT/orchestrator/node model, RIoT2 now also includes native [Matter](https://csa-iot.org/all-solutions/matter/) smart-home protocol support, Elsa 3 workflow automation, a time-series connector for Grafana/InfluxDB, and a mobile companion app.

 ## Basic concepts
 To get started with RIoT2, it's important to understand its basic components: the MQTT server, a device, the orchestrator, and a node.